Does Alcohol Raise Cholesterol?

 Red wine may raise HDL cholesterol.
 Studies do show that drinking alcohol, especially red wine, in small, controlled amounts, can increase the rate of apolipoprotein transport, which happens in the liver.
 The result of this process is a spike in good HDL cholesterol, which helps lower the bad LDL cholesterol in your bloodstream.

 Cheers to the good news!
 Science supports some impressive health benefits associated with wine drinking.
 However, there’s still a little bit of a rain cloud despite the apparent silver lining.
+The health benefits of drinking red wine could essentially be obtained from drinking grape juice, and the potential health problems associated with regular alcohol consumption, including its effect on cholesterol levels, are worth noting.

 Alcohol’s Negative Heart Impact

 Even though alcohol does have some health benefits, we have to admit they’re limited.
 Further, taking up wine drinking to support your heart health isn’t recommended by most doctors.
+As researchers have further studied the impact of alcohol use, they’ve discovered that the negative impacts of alcohol on your health do not outweigh the limited health benefits.
+Alcohol, after all, has been classified as a class 1 carcinogen for decades.

 You can get the same HDL raising effects without drinking alcohol through: